Best Michigan Sports Betting Apps with Everything You Need to Know

 Shortly after retail sports betting was given the green light in Michigan, the coronavirus pandemic caused sports leagues across the globe to shut down.
 Despite the limitations, Michigan sports betting has become a billion-dollar industry.

-The Michigan Gaming Control Board released figures for August 2022, which showed the state's retail outlets and online sports betting sites took in more than $227 million in bets, up 2% from July.
+The Michigan Gaming Control Board released figures for August 2022, which showed the state's retail sportsbook outlets and online sports betting sites took in more than $229 million in bets, up 2% from July.
+In November 2024, Michigan saw a monthly handle high of over $670 million.

 This table shows the monetary breakdown of sports betting revenues across Michigan: